 Or you could have an awful time of it.

-But remember, there is a chance of your horse falling at the first and Aviva may review your premium in 5 years.
+But remember, there is a chance your horse will fall at the first, like there is a chance Aviva may review your premium in five years.

 And then again after that.